Supercolony-net/openbrush-contracts/examples/reentrancy-guard/README.md

         #[ink(message)]
         pub fn flip_on_me(&mut self) {
             let caller = self.env().caller();
-            // This method will do a cross-contract call to caller account.
-It will try to call `flip` let mut flipper: MyFlipper = FromAccountId::from_account_id(caller);
+            // This method does a cross-contract call to caller contract and calls the `flip` method. let mut flipper: MyFlipper = FromAccountId::from_account_id(caller);
             flipper.flip();
         }